wangonya/wangonya.com/content/blog/alert.md

 ## How caffeine keeps us awake

 In our bodies, we have a chemical known as Adenosine.
-After a good night sleep, levels of this chemical are low in the body, and that's why many feel more productive in the morning than later in the day.
+After a good night's sleep, levels of this chemical are low in the body, and that's why many feel more productive in the morning than later in the day.
 While awake, levels of adenosine rise each hour, making us feel more and more tired as the day goes by.
 Our brains have adenosine receptors, and the more adenosine molecules attach to the receptors, the more tired we feel.
-Now caffeine has a very similar structure to adenosine and is, therefore, able to attach to these receptors, therefore tricking the brain into thinking that it is not tired.
-This leads to it making more adenosine receptors, which means that you might need more coffee with time to feel as alert.
+Now caffeine has a very similar structure to adenosine and is, therefore, able to attach to these receptors, tricking the brain into thinking that it is not tired.
+This causes the brain to produce more adenosine receptors, which means that you might need more coffee with time to feel as alert.